deltaswapio/deltaswap/whitepapers/0004_message_publishing.md

 ## Overview

-The core Wormhole contracts on every chain will have a method for posting messages to Wormhole, which will emit an event that needs to be observable by guardians running a full node on a given chain.
+The core Wormhole contracts on every chain will have a method for posting messages to Wormhole, which will emit an event that needs to be observable by phylaxs running a full node on a given chain.

 The fees will be payable in the respective chain's native currency.
 Fees can be claimed by the protocol and collected in a fee pool on Solana where they can be distributed according to protocol rules.